 - Treatment of a contributing disease - eg, diabetes, and hypertension; treat complications.

 - Drug treatment:

-- Statins - have effects on both lipids and inflammation.
+- Statins - these have effects on both lipids and inflammation.
 There is some evidence that statins prevent progression and may even reverse coronary atherosclerosis.

 Newer treatments and research